 Apart from the obvious reason that they will look better, there are a few other important reasons.
 Regularly cleaning your clubs will extend their life.

 Importantly, it will also improve your game.
 This is particularly true of the grooves and more relevant to the higher lofted clubs.
-While any dirt or debris can hurt your shot, dirty grooves will not help your game at all.
+While dirt or debris can hurt your shot, dirty grooves will not help your game.

 Grooves are designed to generate spin.
 This is essential for control, accuracy, and distance.
 Dirty grooves will dramatically affect their effectiveness and will impact your game.